Commercial Waste Woolwich - Health & Safety Policy

 All staff must recognise and segregate potentially hazardous materials encountered during commercial rubbish collection Woolwich.
 Suspected hazardous items are isolated and reported; materials requiring specialist handling are not to be loaded into general waste vehicles.
 Emergency response plans are provided for incidents such as spills, fires or injuries and are rehearsed periodically to ensure readiness.

-Spill response kit and containment at depot The process for incident reporting and investigation is straightforward: any accident, near miss or dangerous occurrence must be reported to a supervisor immediately.
+A man with grey hair, wearing a blue plaid shirt and blue jeans, is positioned on a paved driveway outside a residential property in Woolwich, pushing a large green wheeled rubbish bin toward a black metal gate set between red brick pillars.
+The background features a garden area with a variety of green plants and trees, and a house partially visible behind the foliage.
+The scene appears to take place during daylight hours with natural lighting, emphasizing the outdoor environment suitable for rubbish collection or clearance services.
+The setting reflects typical residential rubbish removal activity in the Woolwich area, aligned with services offered by Commercial Waste Woolwich.
+The process for incident reporting and investigation is straightforward: any accident, near miss or dangerous occurrence must be reported to a supervisor immediately.
 Incidents are investigated to determine root causes, corrective actions are implemented promptly, and lessons learned are communicated across the organisation to prevent recurrence.
 Records of incidents, risk assessments, training and maintenance are maintained to support continuous improvement and regulatory compliance.

 Responsibilities summary: